Critical Business School

 In the space between Harvard Business Review and Aeon.

 You will meet and co-create.
 We are here to support exploration through conversation and open-mindedness.
 We are your creative sherpas.
-The same way that climbing the same mountain can mean different things for different people is learning together, but knowing other things.
+The same way that climbing the same mountain can mean different things for different people is learning together can teach us different things..

 It is an art class for those who understand their creativity as the first step to integrate it into daily work and businesses as the world continues to change.